waytogocarl/Food_Desert_US_Analysis/README.md

 <img width="662" alt="image" src="https://github.com/user-attachments/assets/ae59bc3a-bd90-4f10-a107-c1d36686bc20" />

 - We then queried our database to find the Lowest Food Access by Race within 1 Mile and 10 Miles, and also created a pie chart based on the data found.

+# Ethical Considerations for our analysis:

+This analysis uses census data, which contains information around individuals' race, income and SNAP benefit status.
+Individual respondent's information must be kept confidential in the census, as to not reveal financial status.
+Though the Graham-Leach-Bliley Act is aimed at Financial Institutions, the US Census takes similar steps to protect individual financial data, aggregating low-income and SNAP benefit information on the county level.

+This case study also looks at data by individuals' race, which is subject to algorithmic bias should a machine learning algorithm be applied to the data to analyze further.

+As with anything, Personal Bias may come into play for those who use the interactive maps when making business decisions around which areas to build - depending on % low access, race % makeup of total population, and income makeup of the areas they are building.

+Additional considerations for data accuracy may be customers willing to answer the census at all, and those who do answer, answering truthfully.
+An article by the University of Virginia (https://guides.lib.virginia.edu/c.php?g=1357748&p=10025378) highlights the potential for data integrity loss due to changes in data processing post-COVID.